 - Not only do snails sleep differently, but they also mate differently to fish.
 Most snails are hermaphrodites, meaning that they have both male and female sexual organs.
 They still need to pair up for mating though, so that their eggs can be fertilized.

 - To move, snails use a “foot”.
-This is a muscular organ which is constantly expanding and contracting.
-The foot has a special gland which excretes mucus.
+This is a muscular organ that is constantly expanding and contracting.
+The foot has a special gland that excretes mucus.
 The mucus acts as a lubricant and glue, allowing the snail to move across a surface while also sticking to the surface.

 - The way that snails breathe can differ between species.
 Some, like nerite snails, use gills to extract oxygen from the water.

-- To eat, snails have thousands of teeth which together form the radula.
+- To eat, snails have thousands of teeth that together form the radula.
 A single radula could have 120 rows, each of 100 teeth.
 This is an effective cutting/scraping tool when feeding.

 - The southeastern United States hosts the highest number of species, but they’re found across the globe.
 Another hotspot is Lake Tanganyika, in Africa.